Sangwan70/cohere-chatbot-pdf-langchain/README.md

 -   Console.log the env variables and make sure they are exposed.
 -   Make sure you're using the same versions of LangChain and Pinecone as this repo.
 -   Check that you've created an .env file that contains your valid (and working) API keys, environment and index name.
--   If you change modelName in OpenAI, make sure you have access to the api for the appropriate model.
--   Make sure you have enough OpenAI credits and a valid card on your billings account.
+-   Make sure you have enough Cohere credits and a valid card on your billings account.
--   Check that you don't have multiple OPENAPI keys in your global environment.
+-   Check that you don't have multiple COHERE keys in your global environment.
 If you do, the local env file from the project will be overwritten by systems env variable.
 -   Try to hard code your API keys into the process.env variables if there are still issues.

 **Pinecone errors**

 -   Make sure your pinecone dashboard environment and index matches the one in the pinecone.ts and .env files.
--   Check that you've set the vector dimensions to 1536.
+-   Check that you've set the vector dimensions to 1024.
 -   Make sure your pinecone namespace is in lowercase.
 -   Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
 To prevent this, send an API request to Pinecone to reset the counter before 7 days.
 -   Retry from scratch with a new Pinecone project, index, and cloned repo.